scvae/scvae/README.md

 ## Installation ##

-This tool is not available as a Python module.
-So you will first need to install all other modules which it is dependent upon by yourself.
+This tool is not available as a Python module yet.
+In the meantime you will first need to install all other modules which it is dependent upon by yourself.
 This can be done by running

 	$ pip install numpy scipy scikit-learn tensorflow-gpu tensorflow-probability-gpu pandas tables beautifulsoup4 stemming matplotlib seaborn pillow